python-can-define-radio/sdr-course/classroom_activities/039-Multiply-signals-continued.md

   - Frequency: `1`
 - Variable (_already in the flowgraph_):
   - Id: `samp_rate`
-  - Value: `2e6`
+  - Value: `100`
 - Mix Sine Wave Hier Block:
   - Sample Rate: `samp_rate`
-- Time Sink:
-  - Number of Points: `int(samp_rate * 4)`
-  - Update Period: `15`

 Run that.
 It should display a wave that pulses on and off, just like the file `square_multiplied_complex.grc` that we created above.
 The advantage is that we have now hidden the details of the on-off pulsing so that we can focus on the big picture.

-In the next activity, we'll connect this to the Hack RF.
+In the next activity, we'll change the sample rate.

 Optional Exercises:

 - Make the frequency of the Signal Source slidable.
-- Make the frequency of the On Off Cycle Hier Block slidable.
+- Experiment with the Offset of the Signal Source.